 Your CV is like a blank canvas when you leave university that needs to be filled with experiences and measurable skills beyond academics.
 Doing a placement can be a great opportunity to develop relevant skills while still earning money.
 Taking a few weeks to a few months out of your summer to do a placement can give your CV a real boost.
 Working structured office hours will get you into a great habit for when you start a job and you’ll find yourself appreciating your free time so much more.

-Give A Grad A Go offer a number of placement schemes across a range of sectors so keep an eye on our jobs board as we could have a role that’s just right for you.
+Give A Grad A Go offer a number of placement schemes across a range of sectors.
+Search graduate career opportunities on our job board, as we could have a role that’s just right for you!

 Remember to have fun!